-I’m a solo traveller and have been forever really.
-My passion is long distance hiking and I have quite a few kilometres under my belt, or boots I should say.
-Nine months in Europe last year completing eight longer distance hikes clocked up 3220 kms in total.
+I’m a solo traveller and have been forever, really.
+My passion is long-distance hiking, and I have quite a few kilometres under my belt or boots, I should say.
+Nine months in Europe last year, completing eight long-distance hikes clocked up 3220 km in total.

-In August 2017 I walked the Kumano Kodo in Japan.
+In August 2017, I walked the Kumano Kodo in Japan.
 Originally I wanted to walk parts of the 88 Temple Walk on Shikoku Island.
-But I found it too complicated to organise and hence started with the Kumano Kodo, a much shorter walk.
+But I found it too complicated to organise and started with the Kumano Kodo, a much shorter walk.

 Planning and Preparing the Kumano Kodo Trail

 I was a little anxious as my preparations, booking from Australia had been a bit of a nightmare.
 It just didn’t flow.
-Nothing would work on the relevant websites, the walk description was confusing.
-Confusing because there are many route options to choose, which I hadn't realised.
-However, the organised tours on offer were way too expensive, and all of them with huge extra single supplement.
-So not fair!
+Nothing would work on the relevant websites; the walk description was confusing.
+Confusing because there are many route options to choose from, which I hadn’t realised.
+However, the offer’s organised tours were way too expensive, and all with a substantial extra single supplement.
+So not fair.

-But after visiting the Tourist Information Centre and the Kumano Travel office www.tb-kumano.jp in the small town of Tanabe, both excellent places, my fear was mostly alleviated.
-You are provided with all the maps and bus time tables you need.
-Plus you get your pilgrim credential booklet for the stamps to collect along the way.
+But after visiting the Tourist Information Centre and the Kumano Travel office in the small town of Tanabe, both excellent places mostly alleviated my fear.
+You are provided with all the maps and bus timetables you need.
+Plus, you get your pilgrim credential booklet for the stamps to collect along the way.

 Arriving at Tanabe Station

 At the Tanabe train station, seeing other people from my tribe, my excitement rose.
 My tribe?
 Well, if you belong to them, you recognise them all over the world.
 They have a backpack, somewhat of a smaller variety, wear zip-off pants in some shade of khaki, often carry hiking poles and wear some floppy kind of unfashionable hat.
 Get the picture?